 - Online trades limited to £25,000

-- Funds delivered to recipient using Swift banking network
+- Funds delivered using SWIFT network

-- Not the best option for low values
+- Not great for low values

 Currencies Direct Ltd